honzasp/makiko/README.md

 - Crypto from [Rust Crypto][rust-crypto]
 - Use your own sockets, spawn your own tasks
 - Uses [Tokio][tokio] interfaces (but does not depend on the Tokio runtime)
+- Rust all the way down: no dependency on non-Rust libraries, direct or indirect

 [rust-crypto]: https://github.com/RustCrypto
 [tokio]: https://tokio.rs/